-- Action Agenda 2017-2022: Identifies five long-term goals, 17 objectives, and 40 specific actions that will help enable people and wildlife to benefit from the fishable and swimmable waters called for by the Clean Water Act.
+Action Agenda 2017-2022: Identifies five long-term goals, 17 objectives, and 40 specific actions that will help enable people and wildlife to benefit from the fishable and swimmable waters called for by the Clean Water Act.
 In 2022, HEP extended the end date to 2025.

-- Water Quality: The 2011 Water Quality Monitoring Report provides a common framework for understanding and accessing water quality information in shared waters across the two states.
+Water Quality: The 2021 Water Quality Monitoring Report is the latest update of a common framework for understanding and accessing water quality information in shared waters across the two states.

 Habitat: Progress Report - Restoring the New York-New Jersey Harbor Estuary (2017-2019).
 This report addresses the achievements made by the HEP Restoration Work Group Partners between 2017 and

 2019, and overall progress towards the 2020 and 2050 goals.

 Regional Sediment Management Plan: This 2008 plan helps coordinate various stakeholders involved in sediment management to control sources of sediment and contaminants, reduce dredging needs and impacts, promote beneficial use of dredged material, and restore a healthy ecosystem.